cdouglas/iceberg/vldb/VLDB.md

 ### Append

 Object immutability vastly simplifies replication, but it also requires that any updated data be rewritten elsewhere.
 This has a modest overhead for writing delta files- small objects that supplement the base data- but incurs a read penalty as objects must be merged on read.
 The `append` operation offers opportunities at every logical level to reduce write amplification and (potentially) increase concurrency.

+#### Data files

-For example, data files like ORC and Parquet include a footer that contains metadata and pointers back into the object, identifying the offets of active regions.
+Data files like ORC and Parquet include a footer that contains metadata and pointers back into the object, identifying the offets of active regions.
 These regions do not need to be contiguous, so one could write a new Parquet row group ("stripe" in ORC) that replaces only the row group and writes a new footer, retaining all the existing data.
 If existing snapshots include the length (i.e., the offset for the old footer), then one can replace only the updated row groups.
-Since ORC and Parquet are column-oriented, it may be possible to update only the attributes that were updated[^1].
+Since ORC and Parquet are column-oriented, it may be possible to update only the attributes that were updated[^1] and use offsets into the original stripe.

 ![Parquet Layout](FileLayout.gif)

-Concurrent `append` operations could leave uncollectable garbage interleaved with active data, if the transaction fails.
+Concurrent `append` operations could leave uncollectable garbage interleaved with active data if the transaction fails.
 This could be mitigated by using object leases to lock the object, so concurrent updates are written to delta files.
+Since no metadata contains the appended data, is is not visible in LST snapshots and will be eliminated during compactions.

+#### Manifests

+Manifest lists and Manifest Files both contain pointers to other objects.
+Since these cannot be updated in place, conflicts to unrelated partitions of the table require a merge operation.
+This could be avoided using a similar technique to data files, but since manifests often(?) only update a fraction of their referants, appending the changes and inferring the order (or exclusion) from the parent could reduce write amplification.

+#### Catalog

+Pointer swaps in the `Catalog` create high conflict rates.
+However, blind appends provide an order for committing transactions as a crude log.
+Under high contention, readers could reach a deterministic decision about the state of every table in the `Catalog`; each append includes a precondition for the swap, which can be interleaved.
+Combined with the compare-and-swap operation and/or object leases, periodic compaction could provent the `Catalog` object from becoming too large.

 ### Cache Paths

+Two paths are traversed by LST queries.
+The first is the path from the `Catalog` to data files.
+The second is the deterministic merge of files on read.

+#### Catalog Path

+As in FileSystems resolving inodes, LST paths are crabbed by readers resolving data.
+Caches could reduce the RTT penalty by caching full paths in the working set from the root.
+Validation of the path could be asynchronous if the hints are written into metadata, or even deferred to query validation (when changes to metadata must be examined, anyway).

+#### Merge Path

+To avoid write amplification from CoW objects, deletes and inserts are often written as separate files and associated with the base in a manifest.
+Merging these files on read follows the same sequence for every reader in a range, including skipping records.
+Similar to NoDB, readers could leave artifacts that describe the merge and help subsequent readers avoid the same work.
+To avoid updating manifests, these supplementary data could be referenced in object metadata (GCP) or appended (Azure).

 ### Object Lambda

+Unconventionally (and kind of cheating), one could intercept `GET` requests to the `Catalog` and merge events from a FIFO queue to deterministically generate its state.
+In effect, readers would merge their state with "committed" updates by proxy.
+Successful writers would promote their own updates with other, non-conflicting table updates.

+This could be extended to files beyond the `Catalog`, particularly metadata files.

+# Appendix

-# Storage ideas
+## Storage ideas

 The paper identifies opportunities to use existing object store features for LSTs.
 What other features could be useful?
-Other than implementing transactions.

 * TTL for moving data between tiers (surely this already exists?
 At least a LFU migration policy)
 * Multi-part uploads can preserve boundaries (e.g., of row groups).
 Reference-counted segments could reduce duplication and write amplification.